Best Starter Picks by Early Need

 Best early picks by purpose

-• Practical early Fire and cooking pick: Foxparks.
-It brings Kindling Lv.
-1, which covers fire jobs like cooking and basic ore refining.
+- Early Fire and cooking help: Foxparks.
+It has Kindling Lv.
+1, which covers basic fire jobs like cooking and early smelting.

-• Practical early Watering pick: Pengullet or Teafant.
+- Early Watering: Pengullet or Teafant.
 Both have Watering Lv.
-1. Pengullet is more flexible because it also has Handiwork, Cooling, and Transporting, while Teafant is a simpler Watering specialist.
+1. Pengullet is the more flexible worker because it also has Handiwork, Cooling, and Transporting at Lv.
+1, while Teafant is more focused on Watering.

 Simple early team setup

-A strong beginner setup is still a balanced one: one combat Pal, one Fire helper, one Water helper, one travel Pal, and one reliable base worker.
-A practical version is Direhowl, Foxparks, Pengullet or Teafant, Nitewing, and Cattiva.
-If one is not nearby, just swap in another Pal that fills the same job.
+A simple beginner lineup is one combat Pal, one Fire helper, one Water helper, one travel Pal, and one reliable base worker.
+A practical example is Direhowl, Foxparks, Pengullet or Teafant, Nitewing, and Cattiva.